SheetJS/docs.sheetjs.com/docz/docs/07-csf/04-book.md

 # Workbook Object

+For a given workbook object `wb`:

-`workbook.SheetNames` is an ordered list of the sheets in the workbook
+`wb.SheetNames` is an ordered list of the sheets in the workbook.

-`wb.Sheets[sheetname]` returns an object representing the worksheet.
+`wb.Sheets` is an object whose keys are worksheet names (from `SheetNames`) and whose values are worksheet objects.

 `wb.Props` is an object storing the standard properties.  `wb.Custprops` stores custom properties.
 Since the XLS standard properties deviate from the XLSX standard, XLS parsing stores core properties in both places.

 `wb.Workbook` stores [workbook-level attributes](#workbook-level-attributes).

+When reading a file, `wb.bookType` is the determined book type.

 ## File Properties